SoftUni-Internal/interactive-content/EN/06-Nested-Loops/01-Complex-Loops.md

 interactive-programming-basics-with-java-nested-loops-8-9-complex-loops-demo

-There is more than one way to execute iterating over for-loop.

-Except increase or decrease, we can use multiplication or division operators.

-Also it is not nessesery to step only with one.

-We can set different steps to iterate over the loop.
+When using for-loops, the loop variable can be modified in more than one way.

+In addition to incrementation and decrementation, it can be altered using more complex logic, such as division and multiplication.

 For example:
 ``` java
 for (int i = 0; i <= 10; i += 2) {
     System.out.println(i);